Shape

 }

 Terragrunt allows you to keep your backend configuration DRY (“Don’t Repeat Yourself”) by defining it once in a root location and inheriting that configuration in all child modules.
-Let’s say your Terraform code has the following folder layout:
+Let’s say your OpenTofu/Terraform code has the following folder layout:

 stage